 The words and terms when used in this chapter shall have the following meanings unless the context clearly indicates otherwise:

 "Appropriately differentiated curriculum and instruction" means curriculum and instruction adapted or modified to accommodate the accelerated learning aptitudes of identified students in their areas of strength.
 Such curriculum and instructional strategies provide accelerated and enrichment opportunities that recognize gifted students' needs for (i) advanced content and pacing of instruction; (ii) original research or production; (iii) problem finding and solving; (iv) higher level thinking that leads to the generation of products; and (v) a focus on issues, themes, and ideas within and across areas of study.
-Such curriculum and instruction are offered continuously and sequentially to support the achievement of student outcomes, and provide support necessary for these students to work at increasing levels of complexity that differ significantly from those of their age-level peers.
+Such curriculum and instruction are offered continuously and sequentially to support the achievement of student outcomes and provide support necessary for these students to work at increasing levels of complexity that differ significantly from those of their age-level peers.

 "Eligible student" means a student who has been identified as gifted by the identification and placement committee for the school division's gifted education program.

+“Equitable representation” means the identification and development of all students who are capable of high levels of achievement when compared to others of the same age, experience, environment, or cultural background.
+A commitment to equitable access requires an examination of student representation for all groups of learners, especially underrepresented groups, economically disadvantaged students, English learners, and students with disabilities, and the diverse ways giftedness manifests itself as well as meeting the needs of gifted students at their advanced levels of achievement to develop their potential through gifted programs or acceleration.

-,"Gifted students" means those students in public elementary, middle, and secondary schools beginning with kindergarten through twelfth grade who demonstrate high levels of accomplishment or who show the potential for higher levels of accomplishment when compared to others of the same age, experience, or environment.
-Their aptitudes and potential for accomplishment are so outstanding that they require special programs to meet their educational needs.
+"Gifted students" means those students in public elementary and secondary schools beginning with kindergarten through twelfth grade who demonstrate high levels of achievement or who show the potential for higher levels of achievement when compared to others of the same age, experience, environment, or cultural background.
+Their aptitudes and potential for achievement are so outstanding that they require special programs to meet their educational needs.
 These students will be identified by professionally qualified persons through the use of multiple criteria as having potential or demonstrated aptitudes in one or more of the following areas:

 1. General intellectual aptitude.
-Such students demonstrate or have the potential to demonstrate superior reasoning; persistent intellectual curiosity; advanced use of language; exceptional problem solving; rapid acquisition and mastery of facts, concepts, and principles; and creative and imaginative expression across a broad range of intellectual disciplines beyond their age-level peers.
+Such students demonstrate or have the potential to demonstrate several of the following characteristics beyond their age-level peers: advanced thinking and reasoning; persistent intellectual curiosity; exceptional problem solving; rapid acquisition and mastery of facts, concepts, and principles; or creative and imaginative expression across a broad range of intellectual disciplines.

 2. Specific academic aptitude.
-Such students demonstrate or have the potential to demonstrate superior reasoning; persistent intellectual curiosity; advanced use of language; exceptional problem solving; rapid acquisition and mastery of facts, concepts, and principles; and creative and imaginative expression beyond their age-level peers in selected academic areas that include English, history and social science, mathematics, or science.
+Such students demonstrate or have the potential to demonstrate several of the following characteristics beyond their age-level peers in selected academic areas that may include English, history and social science, mathematics, or science: advanced thinking and reasoning; persistent intellectual curiosity; exceptional problem solving; rapid acquisition and mastery of facts, concepts, and principles; or creative and imaginative expression .

 3. Career and technical aptitude.
-Such students demonstrate or have the potential to demonstrate superior reasoning; persistent technical curiosity; advanced use of technical language; exceptional problem solving; rapid acquisition and mastery of facts, concepts, and principles; and creative and imaginative expression beyond their age-level peers in career and technical fields.
+Such students demonstrate or have the potential to demonstrate several of the following characteristics beyond their age-level peers in career and technical fields: advanced thinking and reasoning; persistent technical curiosity; exceptional problem solving; rapid acquisition and mastery of facts, concepts, and principles; or creative and imaginative expression .

 4. Visual or performing arts aptitude.
-Such students demonstrate or have the potential to demonstrate superior creative reasoning and imaginative expression; persistent artistic curiosity; and advanced acquisition and mastery of techniques, perspectives, concepts, and principles beyond their age-level peers in visual or performing arts.
+Such students demonstrate or have the potential to demonstrate several of the following characteristics beyond their age-level peers in visual or performing arts: advanced creative reasoning and imaginative expression; persistent artistic curiosity; or advanced acquisition and mastery of techniques, perspectives, concepts, and principles.